Bailey Road, Dhaka: Theater Street

 Bailey Road has been the centre of theatre practices as well as theatre performers.
-The stage productions of Dhaka's major drama companies are usually performed in Bailey Road.
+The stage productions of Dhaka's major drama companies are usually performed on Bailey Road.
 Over the years, its theatres have played host to some of the country's best actors and actresses.
 The two major theatres on the road that regularly host local and international theatre performances are: